 STUDENT SELECTION: The IPSI Sarajevo Symposium strives to attract a diverse and accomplished student body from across the globe, especially peace and security leaders from conflict and post-conflict countries.
 A balanced and effective student body draws from a broad spectrum of regions, religions, and ethnicities.
 IPSI accepts young professionals, graduate students, and accomplished undergraduates, based on one or more of the following criteria:

 - Proven record of leadership positions in community affairs

 - Passion for learning

 NEW!
 Successful applicants that attend the Symposium have the option to be added to the internal professional employment/consultant roster of IPSI’s sister organization Creative Associates International.
 As alumni, you will have the inside track for jobs in one of the most well respected and successful international development firms in the world.

 Questions?
 Please contact firstname.lastname@example.org

-HOW TO APPLY: To be considered for matriculation, you will need to provide the following materials via our online application form:
+HOW TO APPLY: To be considered for participation, you will need to provide the following materials via our online application form:

 - Résumé or Curriculum Vitae

 - Short essay (1,200 characters or 5-7 sentences) on

 - WHY you would like to attend the Sarajevo Symposium & WHAT you intend to do with the training received